VakinduPhilliam/Node.js_Socket/README.md

 > Node Package Manager (NPM)

-## The following are the areas where Node.js is proving itself as a perfect technology partner;
+## The following are the areas where Node.js is proving itself as a perfect technology partner:
 > I/O bound Applications

 > Data Streaming Applications